Prachit99/Pokdex/README.md

 ## Notes

-I successfully implemented API integration using AsyncHTTPClient in my Pokedex app, displaying three pieces of data for each API entry and allowing users to query specific Pokemon information with a dynamically updated UI, showcasing my skills in Android development and API handling.
+successfully integrated AsyncHTTPClient in my Pokedex app, leveraging RecyclerView to display crucial Pokemon data like name, type, and image in a scrollable list.
+This implementation not only enhances user interaction by providing a dynamic and organized UI but also demonstrates my proficiency in Android development and efficient API handling.

 ## License